Gathering information to troubleshoot Zowe CLI

 # Node.js and npm

-To gather Node.js and npm versions installed on your computer, issue the following commands:
+To gather the Node.js and npm versions installed on your computer, issue the following commands:

 node --version npm --version